CSR

 Collection of socks for the homeless

-In 2019, a collection of socks for the homeless was held together with the Salvation Army.
-Not an unnecessary luxury in the run-up to the winter.
-Customers of Carlo Lanza donated old but still very usable socks and Carlo had very warm ski socks shipped from Italy.
-In the end, about 500 pairs were donated.
+In 2019, a sock collection for the homeless was held in collaboration with the Salvation Army.
+This was certainly a welcome addition as winter approached.
+Carlo Lanza's customers donated old but still very usable socks, and Carlo shipped over some very warm ski socks from Italy.
+Ultimately, around 500 pairs were donated.

 Conclusion

-When we started over 5 years ago there was nothing.
-Development has been fast and will continue to accelerate.
+When we started over eight years ago, there was nothing.
+Development has been rapid and will continue to accelerate.
 In the coming years, footprint and corporate social responsibility will remain high on the agenda.
-The desire is therefore certainly there to produce entirely with organic and/or recycled materials within a period of 1-2 years.
-This will be carefully investigated and together with the factory in Italy we will look for an affordable and the purest solution.
+Therefore, we definitely want to start making socks with organic and/or recycled fabrics within a few years.
+This will be carefully investigated and, together with the factory in Italy, we will explore an affordable and the cleanest solution.

-But of course there is more besides climate and that is the connection with people, with real projects and concrete actions.
-The above examples are for us at least as important besides protecting our planet.
+But of course, there's more to life than just climate, and that's connecting with people, with real projects and concrete actions.
+The examples above are just as important to us as protecting our planet.